auth0/Lock.Android/README.md

 ```

 > The value `@string/auth0_client_id` is your application's clientID and `@string/auth0_tenant_name` is the name of the account that owns the application.
+> The final value of `android:scheme` must be in lowercase

 Also, you'll need to add *Internet* persmission to your application:
 ```xml